DanglingPointer/mtorrent/README.md

 ## Building

-Requires Docker.
-To build on Linux, run `./builder.sh [args]` where `args` is the arguments to `cargo` (e.g. `./builder.sh build --release`).
+Build on Linux using the provided dev container.
+Install Docker, then run `./cargo.sh [args]` where `args` is the arguments to `cargo` (e.g. `./cargo.sh build --release`).

+Alternatively, use `./devshell.sh` to execute arbitrary commands inside the dev container.

 When using VS Code, open the root folder, then, when prompted, build and open the dev container (requires Dev Containers extension).